Pond Bulrush

 Another observation over the years is that if the Hard Stem Bulrush is in the water it tends to stand straighter, more like a tube.
 But if it is growing at the water’s edge or gets little water it will spread out into a bigger diameter sort of like a bush.
 The root mass Grows larger in diameter each year along with the overall stems coming out of the ground.

-Two thought on managing the bulrush.
+Two thoughts on managing the bulrush.
 Either way we should cut them and remove the cuttings.
 We could leave them stand all winter to drop their seeds to help spread more or cut them to 6-8 inches above the water line in the fall to reduce spreading and get rid of the excess stems.
 These bulrush start each year from the ground up so cutting them does not hurt them.

 As we started earlier there are plenty of species in the bulrush family and the next on up is the Bulrush Top Bulrush, (at least that’s what I’m calling it).
 Pretty cool looking plant as the stems are a lime green color and brighten up the pond.
 Typically they are under water but this year we haven’t seen much rain and the ponds are going down.
 One place I found called this a spike bulrush, but it looks more like a button to me.